FN10 Other Business Expenses and Activities

 - If Penn State Hospitality Services is not available and you are unable to arrange for a certified bartender with the required liquor liability insurance, then it is allowable to use an employee who qualifies as a certified bartender for the event.

-- Penn State will not reimburse for the cost of TIPS training, except for those employees where it is a job requirement.
+- Penn State will not reimburse for the cost of RAMP training, except for those employees where it is a job requirement.
 Costs for bartending services must also be charged to unrestricted donor funds.

 - As a last resort, it is allowable to have a certified bartender who is not a University employee serve the alcohol, but the administrative area is responsible for any liability arising from the provision of alcoholic beverages at the event.